zig-gamedev/zig-gamedev/README.md

 This project provides several libraries implemented in Zig that are described in [Libraries](#libraries) section below.
 All sample applications use those libraries.

-Additionally, Zig compiler can build C/C++ code which then can be easily invoked from Zig code.
-This project takes advantage of this capability to use some existing C/C++ libraries (full source code of these libraries can be found in [external/src](external/src) folder).
+Additionally, Zig compiler can build C/C++ code which can then be easily invoked from Zig code.
+This project takes advantage of this capability to use some existing C/C++ libraries (full source code of these libraries can be found in [external/src](external/src) directory).

 ## Sample applications

-Below you can find a list of more interesting samples implemented in Zig.
+Some of the sample applications are described below.
 More can be found in [samples](samples/) directory.

 1. [simple raytracer](samples/simple_raytracer): This sample implements basic hybrid renderer.
 It uses rasterization to resolve primary rays and raytracing for shadow rays.
 Right Mouse button and W, A, S, D keys can be used to control the camera.